 Are Graduate Record Examinations (GRE) required for admission?

-For students applying to the Astronomy PhD program, GRE (General and Physics) scores are not accepted.
+For students applying to the Astronomy PhD program for fall 2023, GRE (General and Physics) scores are not accepted.

 In what fields does the Department conduct research?

-The Department conducts research in astrophysics, atomic and molecular physics, biophysics, complex systems, condensed matter physics, nuclear physics, and particle physics.
+The Department conducts research in astrophysics, atomic and molecular physics, biophysics, complex systems, condensed matter physics, and particle physics.

 Are PhD students funded?